Bobby Sands: Early life

-He left school in 1969 at age 15, and enrolled in Newtownabbey Technical College, beginning an apprenticeship as a coach builder at Alexander's Coach Works in 1970.
-He worked there for less than a year, enduring constant harassment from his Protestant co-workers, which according to several co-workers he ignored completely, as he wished to learn a meaningful trade.
-He was eventually confronted after leaving his shift in January 1971 by a number of his coworkers wearing the armbands of the local Ulster loyalist tartan gang.
-He was held at gunpoint and told that Alexander's was off-limits to "Fenian scum" and to never come back if he valued his life.
+He left school in 1969 at age 15 and enrolled in Newtownabbey Technical College, beginning an apprenticeship as a coach builder at Alexander's Coach Works in 1970.
+He worked there for less than a year, enduring constant harassment from his Protestant co-workers, which according to several co-workers he ignored completely since he wished to learn a meaningful trade.
+He was eventually confronted after leaving his shift in January 1971 by a number of his co-workers wearing the armbands of the local Ulster loyalist tartan gang.
+He was held at gunpoint and told that Alexander's was off-limits to "Fenian scum" and never to come back if he valued his life.
 He later said that this event was the point at which he decided that militancy was the only solution.
-In late 1971 while working as a barman at the Glen Inn (a pub in Glengormley), Sands approached a man who he knew to be connected to the IRA and told him he would like to join; the man told Bobby to think it over as things in Rathcoole were bad and Catholics in the area were very isolated.
-Later that year, the same man from the pub spotted Bobby playing football on a pitch near the Sands house.
-As an initiation, he asked Sands to transport a gun from Rathcoole to Glengormley because the local IRA volunteer who was supposed to do the job had failed to show up.
-Bobby left the game on the spot, changed clothes and took the gun.
-This is when Bobby's involvement with the IRA began in earnest, according to O'Hearn: Sands soon recruited some of his mates into a small auxiliary unit of about six or seven volunteers.
+In late 1971 while working as a barman at the Glen Inn (a pub in Glengormley), Sands approached a man whom he knew to be connected to the IRA and told him he would like to join; the man told Sands to think it over as things in Rathcoole were bad and Catholics in the area were very isolated.
+Later that year the man from the pub spotted Sands playing football on a pitch near the Sands house.
+As an initiation he asked Sands to transport a gun from Rathcoole to Glengormley because the local IRA volunteer who was supposed to do the job had failed to show up.
+Sands left the game on the spot, changed clothes and took the gun.
+This is when Sands's involvement with the IRA began in earnest, according to O'Hearn: Sands soon recruited some of his mates into a small auxiliary unit of six or seven volunteers.
 Bobby was their section leader.
-They were isolated, so they worked with other volunteers from surrounding areas.
+They were isolated so they worked with other volunteers from surrounding areas.

 In June 1972, Sands's parents' home was attacked and damaged by a loyalist mob and they were again forced to move, this time to the West Belfast Catholic area of Twinbrook, where Sands, now thoroughly embittered, rejoined them.
-By 1973, almost every Catholic family had been driven out of Rathcoole by violence and intimidation, although there were some who remained.
+By 1973 almost every Catholic family had been driven out of Rathcoole by violence and intimidation, although there were some who remained.